QuEraComputing/Bloqade.jl/docs/src/emulation.md

 Our ODE solvers use adaptive steps by default.
 It provides a significant speedup compared to standard fixed-step methods (see [our benchmark here](#)).
-However, if one expects to retrieve the results during the time evolution, e.g., plotting Rydberg densities with the evolution time, fixed-step methods are preferred; otherwise, the ODE solver may give constant results between each step.
+However, if one expects to retrieve the results during the time evolution, e.g., plotting Rydberg densities with the evolution time, fixed-step methods are sometimes preferred.

+More specifically, when the adaptive steps are turned on, the time steps might be large, but if one is interested in measuring some observables in smaller time steps, then the adpative steps method will produce constant results for the finer time step.

+; otherwise, the ODE solver may give constant results between each step.

 One can use the code below to turn off the adaptive steps when setting up the the [`SchrodingerProblem`](@ref).

 ```@example evolution
 atoms = generate_sites(SquareLattice(), 3, 3; scale=5.1);